Hello all!

 The Steering Committee Members

-Lachie Scarsbrook - Engagement Team
+Lachie Scarsbrook - Chair, Engagement Team

 I am a Postdoctoral Researcher at Ludwig Maximilian University of Munich, and a Junior Research Fellow at the University of Oxford (Somerville College).
 I am interested in the use of ancient DNA in investigating the role that humans and the environment play in shaping global animal populations.
 More specifically, I am focused on unravelling the causes and consequences of millennia of interaction between humans and their closest evolutionary companion, dogs.
 Being a kiwi, when I’m not working, I love travelling and exploring the great outdoors.